Now Available For Your TV or Gaming Room: Govee Glide RGBIC Wall Light

 HONG KONG, Oct.
-14, 2021 (GLOBE NEWSWIRE) -- Govee, a global leader in RGBIC lighting, is announcing the availability of the Govee Glide RGBIC Wall Light, which has been listed as Amazon's Choice.
-With 6 modular segments, you can create various shapes to add extra ambiance to your walls.
+14, 2021 (GLOBE NEWSWIRE) -- Govee, a global leader in RGBIC lighting, is announcing the availability of the Govee Glide RGBIC Wall Light, which has been listed as Amazon's Choice with an average rating of 4.7.
+With 6 modular segments, you can create an various shapes to add extra ambiance to your walls.
 The diffused RGBIC lighting allows for multiple color combinations at the same time.
 The Govee Glide RGBIC Wall Light is a vibrant addition to our growing collection of TV and gaming lights.

 Govee Glide wall light features with the RGBIC technology and smart home integration.